Keeping Bears Wild: A Photographer’s Responsibility

 Long Lenses Are the Right Tool

-The best bear photographs are taken with long lenses, not close proximity.
+The best bear photographs are taken with long lenses, not in close proximity.
 Telephoto lenses allow you to capture detail, emotion, and behavior while maintaining a safe and ethical distance.

 All of the bear images we share are made this way.
 We do not approach bears, crowd them, or intentionally move closer to improve a composition.
 We let the animal set the terms, and we work within those limits.
 This results in more natural behavior and stronger photographs that tell a true story of life in the wild.